nccshecodes/shecodes-2020/src/posts/2018-10-24/festival-female-entrepreneurs-2018.md

 One thing I've learnt to tap into as a founder is the wealth of knowledge held by your peers.
 I do believe in exchanging that knowledge, we can all provide mentorship support to each other at any stage.
 The energy and flow of conversation in the room was incredible and this event provided plenty of opportunity to network with fellow entrepreneurs.
 I've made new friends and have already begun plans to meet up and share advice and support over the coming months.
 That's exciting, it makes you accountable and does wonders for keeping the motivation high.
 I will definitely be booking a ticket for next year's event.

-{% imageShortcode 'src/posts/2018-10-24/Nathalie-Tracey-FFE18.jpg', 'Tracey and I laughing as we chat to an exhibitor', 'break-right' %}
+{% image 'src/posts/2018-10-24/Nathalie-Tracey-FFE18.jpg', 'Tracey and I laughing as we chat to an exhibitor', 'break-right' %}

 [1]: https://treatout.com/
 [2]: https://www.nameless.co.uk/studio/jaya-chakrabarti/